INNOVINATI/microwler/docs/index.md

 - easily define **custom selectors** using XPath & CSS
 - define "transformers" to **manipulate scraped data** after crawling
 - **export data** with pre-built plugins or build your own
+- use the **built-in web service** to run crawlers and fetch data from a remote client

 Sounds good?
 Head over to the [Getting Started guide](https://innovinati.github.io/microwler/getting-started) now!